-Note that this recipe creates an artisan-like bread, hearty, packed and not a soft moist microwave bread.
-For soft moist microwave bread follow my other recipe here.
+This recipe creates an artisan-like bread, hearty, packed, and not a soft, moist microwave bread.
+For soft, moist microwave bread, follow my other recipe here.

 Place the bread on a plate, microwave on high for 1 minute.
 You can add 30 seconds if you like your bread very hard.

 Remove from the microwave and cool down on a rack for 1 minute.
 The bottom of the bread that is on the plate is always a bit moister, that's normal, it will dry on the rack very quickly.

 Slice your bread in half, and enjoy with your favorite nut butter and sugar-free sweetener.
 Feel free to toast your bread slices in a toaster for extra crispiness.
 Use bagel mode and toast for 1 minute on high.

 Storage: this bread doesn't store for more than 1 hour.
 The texture will change with time so it is better to prepare your bread just before eating.
 You can simply mix the dry ingredients the day before, add almond milk in the morning and it is ready in 90 seconds!Milk: use milk of your choice.
 I recommend almond milk as dairy-free low-calorie milk.No Microwave?
 That's fine, bake your bread at 360F (180C) in the oven for 8-12 minutes.
 Make sure you place your bread on a baking rack covered with parchment paper.
 This technique makes the bread even crispier and stores better than the microwave one!
 Perfect if you want to make ahead some bread for a breakfast sandwich.Nutrition panel is for the whole bread recipe, serve 1, net carbs = 1.2g

 * Percent Daily Values are based on a 2000 calorie diet.